gogins/csound-vst3-opcodes/README.md

 ## Introduction

-This project provides Csound plugin opcodes for hosting VST3 plugin instruments and effects in Csound.
+This project provides Csound plugin opcodes for hosting VST3 plugin instruments and effects in Csound (previously only for Csound version 6, currently only for Csound version 7).

 These opcodes are a port of the older vst4cs opcodes, which support only the VST2 protocol, to the newer and more capable VST3 protocol.
 The opcodes have